Olmsted Township actively encourages its residents to recycle.

-Did you know that in 2015, Olmsted Township recycled over 800 tons of recyclable materials and that over 700 tons of yard waste was composted?
+In 2019 Olmsted Township recycled over 1000 tons of recyclable materials and over 600 tons of yard waste was composted.
 This was a result of resident participation in the curbside recycling component of Republic Waste’s weekly refuse collection.
 Curbside recycling includes the pickup of aluminum, steel/bi-metal cans, plastic, glass and newspaper items.
-(See the Republic Services link below for details.)
+(See the Republic Services link below for details or click here)

-Additional drop-off recycling for computers, hazardous household waste, scrap tires and phone books is available to residents at various times throughout the year.
-(See the 2017 Drop-Off Recycling Program link below for details.)
+Additional recycling drop-off options for computers, hazardous household waste, scrap tires and phone books is available to residents at various times throughout the year.
+Drop-off at our Public Service Department, 7924 Fitch Road on the first Saturday of each month from 8am – noon and the 2nd and 4th Wednesday of the month from 7am – 2pm.
+This service is provided to residents of Olmsted Township only.
+Click here for more information.
 Olmsted Township works in conjunction with the Cuyahoga County Solid Waste Management District to offer these additional recycling opportunities.
 What a great option for the many materials we no longer need or use!

-The Department of Public Service hopes to see ever-increasing levels of local involvement by the Township in years ahead.
+The Public Service Department hopes to see ever-increasing levels of local involvement by the Township in years ahead.
 We welcome any suggestions that would improve these efforts and make recycling a success for everyone!